dourouc05/dourouc05.github.io/software.md

 Both projects lead me to propose and support until acceptance of several propositions to [the DocBook OASIS standard](https://github.com/docbook/docbook).

 {% include card_end.html %}
+{% include card_begin.html title="Development projects" %}

+## Car on the Hill (became [CovoitULiège](https://covoituliege.ulg.ac.be/), now [UGo](https://ugo.be/))

+The ULg campuses are not exactly the best in class when it comes to mobility.
+This is partly due to its highly decentralised organisation: some faculties are localised in the city centre (in different areas of the city), but also remote from the city (the Sart-Tilman campus).
+Public transportation is a partial answer to this problem, especially in the city centre, where the bus offer is extensive.
+However, only two bus routes serve the Sart-Tilman campus, and these are over-crowded during rush time.

+The goal of the Car on the Hill project is to better exploit the capacity of the cars, i.e. to organise a carsharing activity at the scale of the university, exclusively for university staff and students.
+As such, drivers propose to drive other persons, and passengers indicate their needs.
+The platform then proposes to match drivers and passengers based on their respective constraints (origin, destination, precise time of arrival, and delay tolerances).

+My part in the project was to develop a prototype for this application as a website that could also be used as a mobile application, during the summer 2015.
+It was programmed in Python using the Django Web framework.
+An API has been developed to interact with the application; it was used for a master thesis in 2015-2016 about the development of a native Android application.
+The actual development of the application started in September 2016.

+This project has had also some impact on the teaching activities of the department, as it was also the subject of [the integrated software project 2015-2016](http://web.archive.org/web/20160811161723/http://www.montefiore.ulg.ac.be/~proj0010/) (a large software development project for computer science master students).
+Its algorithmic part was a project<!-- http://www.montefiore.ulg.ac.be/~tcuvelier/files/math0462-2015/P2_statement.pdf --> for the discrete optimisation course.

+The prototype has now developed and has been deployed at the scale of the university and can be licensed by third parties.

+{% include card_end.html %}